Showing posts with label WorldReligions. Show all posts

 I think that we missed the point, forgetting that Jesus was Jewish, and many of the examples he gave were rooted in his culture.
 Kabbalah is the mystical side of Judaism; I’ve been taking classes on and off since 2009, when I first moved to London.
 You’ll find all my Kabbalah posts here

 In Kabbalistic lore, the eye of the needle represents the dark night of the soul.
-It’s represented by the hebrew letter Kof; each of the Hebrew letters has a spiritual energy and meaning.
+It’s represented by the Hebrew letter Kof; each of the Hebrew letters has a spiritual energy and meaning.
 That is half of the metaphor.
 The Camel is equipped to get through rough times.
 On a literal level, a real-life camel has enough water in its hump to survive travels in inhospitable desert environments.
 Metaphorically, water is empathy and emotional connection.
 On a Kabbalistic level, the letter G (the camel) represents spiritual strength and wealth of all kinds.

 So based on this, I’d suggest that the camel is very well equipped to survive a dark night of the soul.
 Whereas money can pay for a lot of things (including therapy!), but money alone won’t get us through a dark night of the soul.
 We’d need a spiritual and emotional toolkit.